rafaelchduran/reelection_backfire/README.md

 <a id='main'></a>
  ## reelection_backfire

 If you are a first time user of this repository, the first thing you need to do is to clone it into the Dropbox folder.
 This is done simply by clicking add in the desktop app, select the option clone repository.
 Select ```rafaelchduran/reelection_backfire``` and in local path just choose the shared dropbox folder.
-By doing this you will include a folder called "work-trade-autocracy" in dropbox.
+By doing this you will include a folder called "reelection_backfire" in dropbox.

 The next and ***very important*** step to follow is to remove synchorinization of this folder via Dropbox ([instructions](https://help.dropbox.com/en-US/files-folders/restore-delete/ignored-files)).
 Not doing so will corrupt the repository.